GoogleCloudPlatform/cluster-toolkit/community/front-end/docs/admin_guide.md

 #### Note on external users

 If you wish to allow users from outside your Google Cloud organization to use the cluster you will need to additionally assign these users the `roles/compute.osLoginExternalUser` role at an Organization level (there is no way to assign at the project level).

-User accounts will be automatically created for users when they log into the frontend for the first time, by default new accounts are created with quota disabled.
+User accounts will be automatically created for users when they log into the FrontEnd for the first time, by default new accounts are created with quota disabled.
 To enable job submission for an account, administrators must enable compute quota from the *Users* page.

 ### User Compute Quota